ak15199/timemap/README.md

-Timemap will gernerate a Gantt-like chart describing the output of a value stream mapping exercise.
+Timemap will generate a Gantt-like chart describing the output of a value stream mapping exercise.

 The map itself is stored in a four column CSV file, with fields for: